PridaLab/rippl-AI/README.md

 * Additional optional inputs are: `handle_overlap` and `verbose`.
 In order to handle prediction of overlapping windows, use `handle_overlap` to choose to do the 'mean' (by default) or 'max'. `verbose` prints the description of internal processes (false by default).

 * **Getting the intervals**
 	Once the threshold is set, it automatically finds the intervals where `SWR_prob` is over that threshold.
 The output of `get_intervals()` is a `n_ripples` x 2 array of beginnings and ends.
-If `fs` has been given, the output is in seconds; if it's not given, then the output is in timestamps.
+If `sf` has been given, the output is in seconds; if it's not given, then the output is in timestamps.